 The offeror shall not disclose their costs in this Submittal Form.
 Submission forms shall not exceed the page limit (as described in Section 4.02).

 SEC.
 4.05 UNDERSTANDING OF THE PROJECT (SUBMITTAL FORM C)

-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project, including project scope of work, deliverables, and time schedule.